rakibkhanofficial/porfolio_2.0_using_Flutter/README.md

 <h1 align="center">
-  Flutter E-Commerce App
+  Portfolio 2.0 Using Flutter
 </h1>
 <p align="center">
-This project is basically A flutter app which is an E-Commerce App using Dart Programming language .
+This project is basically A flutter app which is a Portfolio project using Dart Programming language .
 </p>
 <p align="center">
 <a href="https://github.com/Rakib00111/github-profile-readme-generator/blob/master/LICENSE" target="blank">